collabnix/kubezilla500/README.md

 ## 6. I have added nodes.
 How can I see the nodes added?

 We are currently working on a Visualization tool to allow you to visualize the overall Kubernetes Cluster.
 Stay tuned.

+## 7. Which OS needs to use for setting up worker nodes?

+We recommend you to use Ubuntu 20.04 LTS as operating system because of cgroup driver issue.

 ## References